Kale-Network/kale-network.github.io/collections/_posts/2021-07-09-how-to-pick-a-chia-pool.en.md

 ## Move if you want to

 Pooling in Chia is designed to make it easy for you to change your pool membership.
 If you are not satisfied with your pool, you can move!
-You can read more about how to move to another pool in the [Pooling User Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Pooling-User-Guide).
+You can read more about how to move to another pool in the [Pooling User Guide](https://github.com/Kale-Network/kale-blockchain/wiki/Pooling-User-Guide).

 ## How to find a pool

-You can find a list of some Chia pools on the following websites. _Note that Chia Network does not officially endorse these websites_.
+You can find a list of some Chia pools on the following websites. _Note that Kale Network does not officially endorse these websites_.
 These links are provided for informational purposes only.
 * [https://miningpoolstats.stream/chia](https://miningpoolstats.stream/chia)
 * [https://chiapool.directory](https://chiapool.directory/)